jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 I go watch what they are doing down at the beach.
 Twelve long boats with huge logs lashed to either side.
 The shipbuilders have been building for two seasons.

-As night comes, an Elder sits beside me.
+As the sun sets, an Elder sits beside me.

 "How will they get there?"
 I ask.

 "You should say, 'how will we get there.'
 They, I, go nowhere alone.
 We can go anywhere."

-He looks up at the night sky.
+The Elder looks up at the night sky.
 "What do you see?"

 "The gods."